iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/02_Symple_Bend.rst

    : Exporting Computational Results(3)

-The exported calculation results are stored in the specified folder.
+The exported calculation result are stored in the specified folder.
 As shown in :numref:`02_export4`, many files contain different values as water depth, velocity, sediment transport rate, riverbed elevations, and so on, however, since only the riverbed elevation is used for the flow calculations in the next section,